fuzziqersoftware/newserv/README.md

 - Encapsulate BB server-side random state and make replays deterministic.
 - The internal menu abstraction is ugly and hard to work with.
 Rewrite it.
 - Add default values for all commands (like we use for Episode 3 battle commands).
+- Implement a way to persist tournament state across server restarts.

 ## Compatibility